maximz/genetools/README.md

 # run tests locally
 # this is done in a debian-based docker image to ensure image style matches what Github Actions CI will produce
+# failing image snapshot tests are recorded in tests/results/
 make build-docker-test-image # whenever requirements_dev.txt change
 make test